threefoldfoundation/www_Jungle-Paradise/content/contactus/index.md

 ### Reach Out to Begin Your Unforgettable Journey

-<p class="max-w-6xl mx-auto">We are here to assist you with any inquiries, reservations, or special requests.
+<p class="max-w-6xl mx-auto">We are here to assist you with any inquiries, reservations, or special requests. <br>
 Reach out to our friendly team and let us help you plan your dream getaway or event at our enchanting resort in Zanzibar.</p>

 <button><a href="mailto:info@jungleparadise.tf" target="_blank">Contact Us</a></button>